chiragbaid7/PiperSocial/readme.md

 https://pipersocial.netlify.app/
 ## PROJECT FLOW

-1. Designed an ER diagram using lucid chart
+1.Designed Database Schema using lucid chart

 2.Created tables and relationships + participation constraints with SQL as a Relational Database
 ![](server/Piper.png)
 3. Authentication using JWT TOKEN
-   [✔] SIGN IN
-   [✔] LOGIN
+4.

-4. VALIDATIONS + ALL STATUS CODE
+5. VALIDATIONS + ALL STATUS CODE

-5.Multer for parsing multiform data
+6.Multer for parsing multiform data

-6.Storage AWS S3 Buckets for storing images
+7.Storage AWS S3 Buckets for storing images

 # REST API
-7.me is used in the endpoints to indicate current_user of the app
+8.me is used in the endpoints to indicate current_user of the app

-8.users indicates existing users of the PiperSocial
+9.users indicates existing users of the PiperSocial

        [✔] GET all users of the application                GET       http:://api/users